Quality & Technology Committee

 We will also work on the use of AI and other new technologies and international harmonization

 The environment surrounding the pharmaceutical industry is changing dramatically with the evolution of digital technology.
-We see this change as an opportunity, and have begun to seriously consider the use of AI and robot technology as a project of the Drug Formulation Research Subcommittee and as a task force across the Quality Committee.
+We see this change as an opportunity, and have begun to seriously consider the use of AI and robot technology as a project of the Drug Formulation Research Subcommittee and as a task force across the Quality & Technology Committee.
 Specifically, we expect to increase the efficiency and speed of test method development, as well as improve the sophistication of the investigation of the causes of quality defects through the monitoring of large volumes of data.
-In addition, by replacing tasks that have been handled by humans with digital tools, we believe we can create an environment in which researchers can focus on more creative work and contribute to improving Japan's development capabilities.
+We also believe that replacing tasks that have been handled by humans with digital tools will create an environment in which researchers can focus on more creative work, thereby contributing to improving Japan's development capabilities.

 At the same time, an international perspective is also essential, and the ICH Quality Group is actively involved in the formulation of international rules on quality in cooperation with regulatory authorities and pharmaceutical organizations in Europe and the United States.
 Establishing a high-level quality assurance system that can be used globally is the cornerstone for enhancing the reliability of the Japanese pharmaceutical industry and, in turn, maintaining a stable supply.
-In order to realize this, we are actively communicating with other committees within the Pharmaceutical Manufacturers Association of Japan, such as the Biopharmaceuticals Committee and the International Committee, in order to gather a wide range of expert opinions on the issues under discussion.
+In order to achieve this, we are actively communicating with other committees within the JPMA, such as the Biopharmaceutical Committee and the International Affairs Committee, in order to gather a wide range of expert opinions on the matters under discussion.

-The structure and activities of the Quality Committee are posted on the website of the Pharmaceutical Manufacturers Association of Japan.
+The structure and activities of the Quality & Technology Committee are posted on the JPMA website.
 Please visit the site.